mwhorse46/docker-node-app/README.md

 ## Commands
 Some commands for developing

+- `docker-compose up` - start the app
+- `docker-compose down` - end the app
+- `npm run dev` - watch for client changes and rebuild
+- `npm run install` - install missing/new JS dependencies
 - `npm run cd-server` - "change directory" to the node server
-- `npm run install` - install missing/new JS dependencies
-- `npm run dev` - watch for client changes and rebuild

 ## Dependency notes
 `jQuery` is imported by Backbone.js even though its not a hard dependency.
 Because of this,